surajk03/phase-1-kartikjain2001/Minesweeper/Stage -2.md

 The following square represents the boundary of the square grid of length 5 for the element 3,3.
 We need to find all the mines in that boundary.

+The code for the first part is [here](https://github.com/cleanhand/phase-1-kartikjain2001/blob/main/Minesweeper/Stage%20-%202.c)